PLATO-XL: Exploring the Large-scale Pre-training of Dialogue Generation: Conclusion

 \section{Conclusion}

 In this paper, we explore the large-scale pre-training of dialogue generation and present the 11 billion parameter model of PLATO-XL.
 Experimental results demonstrate that PLATO-XL achieves superior performance as compared with other approaches in both Chinese and English chitchat.
-Particularly, it is shown that the problems of hallucination and inconsistency are alleviated remarkably in PLATO-XL, which mainly attribute to the implicit knowledge absorbed in the tremendous parameters and the multi-party aware pre-training.
-Besides the open-domain conversation, PLATO-XL also obtains state-of-the-art results on multiple knowledge grounded and task-oriented conversations, verifying its capacity as a foundation model of conversational AI.
+Particularly, the problems of hallucination and inconsistency are alleviated remarkably in PLATO-XL, mainly attributed to the implicit knowledge absorbed in the tremendous parameters and the multi-party aware pre-training.
+Besides the open-domain conversation, PLATO-XL obtains state-of-the-art results on multiple knowledge grounded and task-oriented conversations, verifying its capacity as a foundation model of conversational AI.